JoserraRuizDev/teamChallengeUnidad03/tareas.md

 crea_barcos --> BARCO

 #TO DO: montar el juego en el script main.py

 #TO DO: clases.py - linea 127 --> Elaborar mensaje de derrota
-#TO DO: añadir bucle para poder reintentar si disparamos a un lugar al que ya hayamos disparado previamente
+#TO DO: añadir bucle para poder reintentar si disparamos a un lugar al que ya hayamos disparado previamente --> TANIA
+#TO DO: añadir disparar de nuevo cuando se acierta --> LAURA
-#TO DO: añadir condicion al disparar para introducir la palabra ABANDONAR y salir del juego
+#TO DO: añadir condicion al disparar para introducir la palabra ABANDONAR y salir del juego -->  Joserra
-#TO DO: enseñar el tablero sin los barcos
+#TO DO: enseñar el tablero sin los barcos --> Cristian